microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 Runtime Classes
 ---------------

-WinRT allows you to define a class.
+xlang allows you to define a class.
 A class must implement one or more interfaces.
 A class cannot implement type members directly (i.e. they can’t define their own methods, properties or events).
 A class must provide an implementation all the members of all the interfaces it implements.